OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ---
 title: Using HashiCorp Vault with Octopus Deploy
-description: Introducing new step templates to allow Secrets stored in HashiCorp Vault to be used in deployments or runbooks.
+description: Introducing new step templates to allow secrets stored in HashiCorp Vault to be used in deployments or runbooks.
 author: mark.harrison@octopus.com
-visibility: private
+visibility: public
-published: 2022-05-01
+published: 2022-05-24-1400
 metaImage: blogimage-hashicorp-vault-step-templates-2021.png
 bannerImage: blogimage-hashicorp-vault-step-templates-2021.png
 tags: